Zaki978/IMDb-Movie-Ratings-Analysis/README.md

 ## Dataset Structure
 IMDb has a subset of its data accessible to customers for personal and non-commercial use [avalaible here](https://developer.imdb.com/non-commercial-datasets/).
-This project utilizes two tables from IMDb's online database: `title.basics`, `title.ratings` with a total row count of 12.72M records.
+This project utilizes two tables from IMDb's online database downloaded in April of 2024: `title.basics`, `title.ratings` with a total row count of 12.72M records.
 A description of each table is as follows:

 <img src="https://github.com/Zaki978/Project-Portfolio/blob/main/assets/IMDb%20Project%20Table%20Schema.png" alt="IMDb Table Schemas" width="600" height="300">